2204447/CS220AU-DP-2022/README.md

 Why is this an issue?
 Data being easily accessed can lead to:
 Identity theft
--	Personal data is easily available it becomes easier hackers to use this information to reset passwords, apply for loans e.g., fake accounts on Instagram, catfishing
+-	Personal data is easily available it becomes easier for hackers to use this information to reset passwords, apply for loans e.g., fake accounts on Instagram, catfishing

 Phishing